 4. Eating well and eating enough will help you maintain a healthy lifestyle.

-Get a good breakfast, snack on fruit and nuts and drink plenty water.
+Get a good breakfast, snack on fruit and nuts and drink plenty of water.

 5. Stay on top of work-life balance.